joshuadsilva1/cardiomegaly/README.md

 license: gpl-3.0
 ---

-Demo of the HybridGNet model with 2 image-to-graph skip connections from arxiv.org/abs/2203.10977

-Original HybridGNet model: arxiv.org/abs/2106.09832 The training procedure was taken from: arxiv.org/abs/2211.07395
+Demo of the HybridGNet model with 2 image-to-graph skip connections from: arxiv.org/abs/2203.10977 Original HybridGNet model: arxiv.org/abs/2106.09832 The training procedure was taken from: arxiv.org/abs/2211.07395